2qx/vermont.cool/teaparty/README.md

 If this problem is on your roadside, it's in your oncoming traffic too―it will become reflected in your car insurance rates and rates for public emergency services.

-Moreover, if young Vermonters destroy their hearts, livers and pancreases because no one told them the little secret, it will affect what Vermonters pay collectively for healthcare in the decades to come.
+Moreover, if young Vermonters destroy their livers, hearts and pancreases because no one told them the dirty little secret, it will affect what Vermonters pay collectively for healthcare in the decades to come.

 Worst of all, we're losing some of our fellow Vermonters to addiction because some Bostonian billionaires were allowed to extract a couple bucks slinging boxes of brews at young folks with a slyly laced gimmick.